-If the Chair is declaring a conflict, they must inform the other board members.
+If the Chair is declaring a conflict, they must inform the other meeting members.

-If you are uncertain whether or not you are conflicted, you must err on the side of openness and declare the interest.
-In deciding what course of action to take, you and the other Decision Makers must always base decisions on what is in the best interest of the Trust.
+If Decision Makers are uncertain whether or not they are conflicted, Decision Makers must err on the side of openness and declare the interest.
+In deciding what course of action to take, Decision Makers must always base decisions on what is in the best interest of the Trust.

-The Governance Professional must note all conflicts declared in the minutes of the meeting in which they were declared or, if not declared in a meeting, in the minutes of the next Trustee meeting.
+The Governance Support Team member must note all conflicts declared in the minutes of the meeting in which they were declared or, if not declared in a meeting, in the minutes of the next governance meeting.